Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/essay.md

 The opening task is to define the core model clearly enough that every later layer stays legible.

-The implementation history behind this model is documented in `From Experimental Encodings to Formal SignWriting`, now placed with `Formal SignWriting in Practice` because the encoding history is a practice and migration story.
+The implementation history behind this model is documented in *From Experimental Encodings to Formal SignWriting*, a companion to *Formal SignWriting in Practice*.
+The encoding history is a practice and migration story.

 ## Core claim